Equivariant instanton homology: Introduction

 In the most important cases (including trivial bundles), the weak admissibility condition includes a condition called $\rho$-monotonicity, which is defined in terms of the Atiyah-Patodi-Singer $\rho$ invariant for flat connections and the signature data $\sigma$.
 Roughly, their sum should always increase across the cobordism.
 This condition has to do with achieving transversality normal to the reducible locus; when it fails, it is not clear how to try to define the cobordism maps.

-For a more precise statement, see Section 3.5 for Definition \ref{sigdata} of signature data; the $\rho$-invariant and $\rho$-monotonicity condition are introduced at the end of Section 4.5, and Definition \ref{admiss-cob} gives the definition of weakly (and fully) admissible bundles.
-Finally, Section 6.2 contains Definition \ref{cobcat} of the weakly admissible cobordism category (and below it, two relatives) as well as Theorem \ref{framed-functor} defining the framed instanton functor.
+For a more precise statement, see Chapter \ref{sec:3d-sigdata} for Definition \ref{sigdata} of signature data; the $\rho$-invariant and $\rho$-monotonicity condition are introduced at the end of Chapter \ref{sec:4d-index}, and Definition \ref{admiss-cob} gives the definition of weakly (and fully) admissible bundles.
+Finally, Chapter \ref{sec:Floer-eqinst} contains Definition \ref{cobcat} of the weakly admissible cobordism category (and below it, two relatives) as well as Theorem \ref{framed-functor} defining the framed instanton functor.

 It is our expectation that the notion of signature data above is inconsequential:

 \begin{conjecture}If $Y$ is a rational homology sphere, $\widetilde{CI}_*(Y,E,\sigma;R)$ is independent of the choice of signature data $\sigma$ up to graded $C_*(SO(3);R)$-equivariant quasi-isomorphism. \end{conjecture}